ravgeetdhillon/ravgeet-web/_posts/2019-05-06-getting-selected-for-google-soc19.md

 img: gnomeandgsoc.png
 ---

 Today is a every special day for me.
-In my very first try, I got cracked the Google Summer of Code.
+In my very first try, I cracked the Google Summer of Code.
 I am very delighted to have been given an oppurtunity to work for GNOME Foundation.

 My task is to rebuild the [GTK website](https://gtk.org).
 For those interested in technicalities of the project, the current website is made in PHP which is a great web language, however not so useful for creating static websites.
 So my job is to build a new website from scratch which uses the concept of Content Management System.
 I will be using Jekyll for this purpose and the website would be deployed using Gitlab's Continuous Integration.